jmesnil/stomp-websocket/README.md

 # Stomp over Web Socket

-This is a fork based on the work by [jmsenil](http://github.com/jmesnil/stomp-websocket).
-The goals are:
+This is a fork of the work started by [jmsenil](http://github.com/jmesnil/stomp-websocket).
+The goals of this fork are:

  * Better mocking of a Stomp WebSocket server
    * Eliminating the need for running a broker to test